 In short, we are 'not ourselves' while our neurochemistry is fluctuating wildly.
 Yet we never consciously make the connection between our distress and the neurochemically intense experience of orgasm, which may have occurred days or even weeks earlier.
 Perhaps you are beginning to see how biology's perfectly natural, deliciously enticing mating program can foster regrettable behavior, and even drive a wedge between spouses who start out very much in love.

 Good intentions are difficult to maintain under this influence.
-In fact, according to at least one of his biographers,9 Cayce himself was abusive to his wife Gertrude from time to time.
+For example, multiple studies suggest that porn use and viewing sexual imagery can increase short-term thinking and even delinquency.
+Interestingly, according to at least one of his biographers,9 Cayce himself was abusive to his wife Gertrude from time to time.
 Also, the readings point out that even those with special powers, such as the power to heal, lack God consciousness if sex is not under their control.
 10

 It is the interference [of earthly] desires that prevents a body and a mind from keeping in perfect accord with their ideal [i.e., the Golden Rule].
 11